lambdaclass/concrete/ROADMAP.md

       mod-wrapped forms now compile AND run correctly.
 Locked by `tests/codegen/mod_{nested_generic,two_instantiations,triple_nested}.con`
       in `check_codegen_execution.sh` (return 42 / 18 / 55).
     - 44f.
-[OPEN] Turn the manual codegen sweep into a generative lowering/codegen red-team.
-The fixed bugs in 44a/44c/44d/44e were all ordinary constructs that the previous mostly-compile/reject suite did not observe at runtime: nested generic names, compound lvalues, address-taken locals, and mixed-width layout.
-Keep `check_codegen_execution.sh` as the deterministic seed corpus, then add a small generated corpus over structs, arrays, enums, modules, generics, nested fields, mutation, references, raw-pointer casts inside `trusted`, and expected return values.
-Done when the gate produces replayable minimized fixtures, records each seed in the manifest, and catches a deliberately injected lowering/layout/name-mangle mutation.
-This is the lightweight precursor to the full interpreter-vs-compiled differential harness in item 18, not a replacement for it.
+[PARTIAL 2026-06-11] Turn the manual codegen sweep into a differential / generative red-team.
+The fixed bugs in 44a/44c/44d/44e were all ordinary constructs the previous mostly-compile/reject suite did not observe at runtime: nested generic names, compound lvalues, address-taken locals, mixed-width layout.
+      DONE so far: `scripts/tests/check_codegen_differential.sh` runs every
+      `tests/codegen/*.con` through BOTH the interpreter and the compiled binary and asserts agreement — the interpreter is an independent oracle, so no hand-written expected values are needed for the agreement check.
+      Two honest, gate-enforced exclusion lists: EXPECTED_DIVERGE (unbounded- Int interpreter vs fixed-width compiled — casts/overflow) and INTERP_UNSUPPORTED (e.g. function pointers).
+Building this surfaced and fixed two interpreter gaps so it could serve as oracle: nested-place assignment (`o.i.v`, `m[i][j]` — the interpreter twin of #44c) and missing short-circuit `&&`/`||`.
+      REMAINING: a random program GENERATOR over the bug-prone shapes (feeding the same interp==compiled oracle and minimizing failures), the interpreter fixed-width mode that would shrink EXPECTED_DIVERGE to empty, and interpreter support for the INTERP_UNSUPPORTED shapes.
+The full interpreter-vs-compiled harness is item 18 (needs #18a).
 45. Add the Phase 4 validation artifact:
     `examples/compiler_pipeline_probe/` plus
     `scripts/tests/check_phase4_pipeline.sh`.
 The fixture must run